 A reverse air fabric filter collects dust on the inside of the bags (as opposed to the outside of the filter bags as seen on pulse jet units).
 No cages are supporting the bags so as the dust cake cuts off the inflow of dirty air, it uses the reverse flow of clean air to remove the dust.
 The bags partially collapse and remove the dust.

 In the past, the argument for reverse air baghouses in lieu of a pulse-jet baghouse was that the high pressure and compressed air led to higher operating costs with a pulse-jet fabric filter.
 However, if designed properly for your operation, this cost can be kept in check.
 Improperly sizing a fan for a reverse air baghouse can be just as costly from an operational expense.

 The shaker baghouse bags usually hang from the top of the unit and attach to the tube sheet at the bottom.
 The cleaning process is mechanically shaking the bags.
 Generally, the dirty air enters the baghouse from the bottom and is pulled through the inside of the bags, where the dust is collected.
 The cleaning process is off-line, meaning that the system must be shut off for the shaker to remove the dust.

 Note: There is a science to designing a system that meets your operation’s process conditions.
 It is important that you carefully consider an experienced and successful supplier with a long history of operating installations.
 A properly sized fabric filter and properly prescribed filter media or bags, can provide you with a high efficiency filtration system and long bag life.

 Today, fabric filter technology is often prescribed as part of a solution for a plant process that not only has particulate matter in its process but also includes NOx, SOx, Mercury or some other form of gas pollutant.

-We are available to assist you in determining your operation’s needs, so contact us at LDXsolutions.com.
+We are available to assist you in determining your operation’s needs, contact us.